hilmiatha/GetToKnow/README.md

 # GetToKnow

-GetToKnow is a web application that provides LinkedIn profile information based on a user's name.
+GetToKnow is an AI-based web application that provides LinkedIn profile information based on a user's name.
+It uses the `LangChain` library for processing and integrating AI capabilities.
 This guide will help you set up and run the project locally.
+It also uses services like Google Custom Search, SerpApi, and Proxycurl to fetch LinkedIn profile information.

 ## Project Structure